Who We Are

 In 2003, Johnson & Johnson began partnering with AED’s (now known as FHI 360) National Institute for Work & Learning (NIWL) to manage the program.
 This partnership – which continues today – is a key reason for the ongoing success of the program and replication globally.

 Starting in 2005, BTE became a global initiative with the launch of a program in Cork, Ireland.
-Over the last nearly 25 years, more than 70 BTE sites have been established in communities throughout the United States, Latin America, Africa, Asia and Europe.
-Today, four new programs start each year, with more than twelve programs operating at any given time.
+Over the last 25+ years, more than 85 BTE sites have been established in communities throughout the United States, Africa, Asia, Europe, Latin /South America, and the Middle East.
+Each year, Johnson & Johnson Corporate funds 4 new programs, with more than 16 Corporate-funded programs operating at any given time.

 Johnson & Johnson has more than 250 companies located in 60 countries around the world employing approximately 128,000 people.
 Its family of companies is organized into several business segments, including Consumer Healthcare, Medical Devices, and Pharmaceuticals.Through Johnson & Johnson’s contributions programs and active employee involvement, Johnson & Johnson exemplifies the Credo and its responsibility to the communities in which its employees live and work.
 Johnson & Johnson aligns its philanthropic initiatives with its expertise in four key platforms for giving: Access to Health Care, Children’s Health, Professional Development and Education, and Community Responsibility.
 As part of this effort, Johnson & Johnson’s Bridge to Employment (BTE) initiative addresses community needs and expands opportunities for young people in science, math, and health care.